This Kale Quinoa and Mushroom Skillet is made in one pan and is SO easy and full of flavour. It’s a healthy dinner that your whole family will love!

 - Fresh lemon juice for garnish

 - Cut the top portion of the head of garlic, leaving the upper portion of the cloves exposed.
 Place two pieces of tinfoil on top of eachother, and place the garlic in the center.
-In a small bowl, melt 1 tsp of I can't Believe It's Not Butter and then pour onto the garlic, rubbing it into the tops of the cloves.
+In a small bowl, melt 1 tsp of Butter and then pour onto the garlic, rubbing it into the tops of the cloves.
 Package the tinfoil around it and place it on a small baking tray.
 Bake until the cloves are very soft about 50-60 mins.

 - Place the walnuts onto a small pan and place them into the oven, just until lightly toasted (about 4-7 mins) Remove and set aside.

-- In a large pan melt 2 Tbsp of I Can't Believe It's Not Butter on medium heat.
+- In a large pan melt 2 Tbsp of Butter on medium heat.
 Add in the mushrooms and onions and cook until golden brown, about 4-5 minutes, stirring frequently.

 - Once cooked, add in the quinoa and chicken broth and stir well.
 Bring the mixture a boil and then reduce the heat to low, cover and cook until all the water is absorbed, about 25-30 minutes.